mojdehkeykhanzadeh/WeJustMet/ProjectJournal/WeeklyScrumReport/Week2.md

 ## Team Member : Rajalakshmi Babu
 ---
 ### What tasks did I work on / complete?
+I worked on deploying the whole application into AWS Elastic Container Services.
+Documented my part as part of final submission of the project.

 ### What am I planning to work on next?
+N/A

 ### What tasks are blocked waiting on another team member?
 N/A

 ### XP Core Values that kept throughout the project :
+I kept the value of Simplicity throughout the project.
+I disintegrated complex items into small doable items.
+Prioritized the simple tasks to achieve the output.
+Example.
+I deployed Add card API into the docker containers and troubleshooted if any errors.
+Then followed to build on top of deploying each API.

 ---